drizzle-team/brocli/README.md

 -   `.enum(values: [string, ...string[]])` - limits values of string to one of specified here
     -   `values` - allowed enum values
-    :warning: - does not test default value, will add it to the output type instead

 -   `.int()` - ensures that number is an integer